Discover the things that you won’t want to miss during 4 days in Buenos Aires

 DAY 1: PLAZA DE MAYO & DOWNTOWN

-The first item on our Buenos Aires itinerary is the city’s historic Plaza de Mayo and the busy downtown area.
+Start your 4-day Buenos Aires itinerary by visiting the city’s historic Plaza de Mayo and the busy downtown area.

 PLAZA DE MAYO